sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 const SIZE_MEDIUM = 'medium';
 ```

-Here, the common part of the names, the `SIZE_` prefix, is aligned, making it easier to notice related constants in the code.
+The common part of the names, the `SIZE_` prefix, is aligned, making it easier to notice related constants in the code.

 Another option is to use an object: